tom-pollak/on-policy-distillation/README.md

 # On-Policy Quantization

-Knowledge distillation from FP32 teacher to MXFP4 student using on-policy (student-generated) data rather than static datasets.
+Knowledge distillation from FP32 teacher to INT4 student using on-policy (student-generated) data rather than static datasets.

 Standard KD trains on fixed datasets, causing distribution mismatch—the student never learns from its own mistakes.
 On-policy distillation fixes this by having the student generate sequences and learning from teacher feedback on those generations.
 Inspired by [GKD](https://arxiv.org/abs/2306.13649) and [on-policy distillation](https://thinkingmachines.ai/blog/on-policy-distillation/).

-- `λ` controlling the interpolation: `λ=0` is off-policy (dataset only), `λ=1` is fully on-policy (student generations only).
+## TL;DR: Null result

+> On-policy distillation doesn't provide significant benefits over off-policy distillation.
+Performance differences are noise (~0.5%)

+- Distribution mismatch is probably not a big issue when student teacher share same weights in a different precision.
+- On-policy rollouts are much more compute intensive than simple off-policy SFT, which is another disadvantage

 ## Setup